dillardkc/map-creator-pyt/README.md

  - Python 3.7.11 and libraries installed with ArcGIS Pro 2.9+

 #### Data Access
 This module requires Enterprise database `*.sde` connection files or file geodatabase directories containing the source feature classes defined in the configuration .ini files.
-These should be included in the `connections` folder.
+These should be added to the `connections` folder.

 ## Outputs